DavidHe1127/Mr.He_HandBook/DevOps/Security/README.md

 A distributed denial-of-service (DDoS) attack requires an attacker to gain control of a network of online machines in order to carry out an attack.
 Computers and other machines (such as IoT devices) are infected with malware, turning each one into a bot (or zombie).
 The attacker then has remote control over the group of bots, which is called a botnet.

 Once a botnet has been established, the attacker is able to direct the machines by sending updated instructions to each bot via a method of remote control.
 When the IP address of a victim is targeted by the botnet, each bot will respond by sending requests to the target, potentially causing the targeted server or network to overflow capacity, resulting in a denial-of-service to normal traffic.
 Because each bot is a legitimate Internet device, separating the attack traffic from normal traffic can be difficult.

+### Fingerprinting

+Collect as much data/infor as one could from the target so that one can know more details such as dentify network services, operating system number and version, software applications, databases, configurations and more.

+This is often used by hacker so that they can come up with accurate hacking approaches to break target systems.

 ### SSL Cert